MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 shrubs, and grasses.
 The abundant fresh water also means the area is teeming with flies and mosquitoes.
 ```

+With this example, it's easier to spot how chunks are returned verbatim, and how keyword and similarity search identify top matches.
+This specific chunk definitely has information about water and coverage over the earth, but it's not exactly relevant to the query.
+Semantic ranking would find a better answer, but as a next step, let's see how to connect Azure AI Search to an LLM for conversational search.

 <!-- Objective:

 - Create objects and run the indexer to produce an operational search index with chunked and vectorized content.